mackuba/jslint_on_rails/README.markdown

 * add `gem 'jslint_on_rails'` to bundler's Gemfile

-And that's it.
-On first run, JSLint on Rails will create an example config file for you in config/jslint.yml, which you can then tweak to suit your app.

-In Rails 2 and in other frameworks JSLint on Rails can't be loaded automatically using a Railtie, so you have to do a bit more work.
+In Rails 2 and other frameworks JSLint on Rails can't be loaded automatically using a Railtie, so you have to load it explicitly.
 The procedure in this case is:

 * install the gem in your application using whatever technique is recommended for your framework (e.g. using bundler, or by installing the gem manually with `gem install jslint_on_rails` and loading it with `require 'jslint'`)